 Experience and Qualifications

-SoA's Project Manager will have combat and/or Special Operations experience at the tactical level.
-The Project Manager must also have significant, direct counterinsurgency, stability operations, and/or non-lethal-effects experience at the field level in Iraq, Afghanistan, and/or other current stability and security operations.
+SoA's Project Manager will have experience 1) working on the ground in pre-conflict, conflict, or post-conflict environments; 2) engaging directly with local populations and issues; and 3) partnering with host nation militaries and governments.
+The Project Manager must also have significant, direct counterinsurgency, stability operations, humanitarian/disaster relief, and/or non-lethal-effects experience at the field level in current stability and security operations.

 The Project Manager will have at least a BA/BS degree.
-Foreign travel outside of military service, i.e. study abroad, is strongly preferred.
+Foreign travel outside of military service (study abroad, NGO work, USG experience) is strongly preferred.

 Program/project management experience for small- to medium-scale projects ($1,000 to $100,000) is also very relevant.
-Experience in or with the State Department, Interagency, and/or private sector will be very useful.
+Experience in or with the State Department, Interagency, non-governmental organizations (NGOs) and/or private sector will be very useful.

 The Project Manager must instinctively look beyond his/her own expertise to solve problems, asking "who knows more about this than me" and listening patiently to understand what local partners and military personnel know.
 He/she must tap into and rely heavily upon local military and civilian know-how.